xtauch/xtauch.github.io/P7/README.md

 ## Available Scripts
-Use npm install in the backend directory to install packages.
+Use npm install in the backend directory and at the root of the project to install packages.

 In the directory src, you can run: npm start to compile the code.